 Opening hours: Sun-Thurs 9 am - 2 pm

 The Music Center is located on the first floor of the Library.
-It is open to the public Sunday-Thursday, from 9:00-18:00 and Friday, from 9:00-12:45.
+It is open to the public Sunday-Thursday, from 9:00-16:00.
 While the Center is open, visitors can have access to notes, books and personal archives found in the Center.
 They can also listen to digital samples from the Sound Archive's collections.

 The Music Center has regular desks for readers and wide desks for researchers.
 At the front desk you can receive headphones for use in the Music Center, in exchange for an identification card.

 The Center's staff will be happy to assist you in finding materials through the catalogue.